-Teeth discoloration is a common dental issue among individuals, for which teeth whitening offers a solution.
-Teeth whitening is achieved through various teeth bleaching methods, including in-office bleaching and using teeth whitening products.
-Particularly, teeth whitening kits have become popular as people seek for simpler and more convenient ways of going about teeth whitening.
+Teeth discoloration is a common concern for many people.
+Thankfully there are several options available to get a brighter, whiter smile.
+Teeth whitening can be achieved through various teeth bleaching methods, including in-office and at-home treatments.
+Teeth whitening kits have become increasingly popular as people seek for simpler and more convenient ways whitening their teeth.
 While teeth whitening kits are easy and convenient to use, they don’t always guarantee the best results.
 The concentration of hydrogen peroxide in most store-bought whitening products and kits is usually no more than 10%.
-However, dentists are allowed to offer whitening treatment using hydrogen peroxide concentrations of up to 40%, making in-office teeth more effective.
+However, dentists are able to offer whitening treatments using hydrogen peroxide concentrations of up to 40%, making in-office teeth whitening more effective.

 What are Teeth Whitening Kits?

 Teeth whitening kits come in many forms but are mainly a collection of trays and tubes of whitening gel or whitening syringes, used to whiten the teeth.
 The trays are filled with the whitening gel and fixed to the teeth then left for some time.
-Here are the various types of teeth whitening kits:
+Some of the various types of teeth whitening kits include:

 - Whitening kits with moldable trays

 - Whitening kits with trays and LED light

 Kits with pre-filled trays are one-size-fits-all kits with trays that are already filled with whitening gel.
 These come in handy for individuals on the go.

 Kits with moldable trays have plastic trays that are heated up to mold onto the teeth.
 Once they are fitted to your teeth, you can take them off and on and fill with the whitening gel that comes in syringes.